margaretmf/margaretmf.github.io/innovation.md

 * Photograph
 * Resilience | Getting Back up, Rising higher, Being independent
 * The Union - North, South, East, West - we all stand in this union, where everything is interconnected, rising above the conflict, the chaos, finding our common bond, the bridge to the other side
+* Sitting in Traffic - birds on a wire, car lights - red, yellow, green, blinkers

 <br>